 - NMR spectra: The reproducibility of NMR spectral data is related to the spectral window, to the referencing technique, to line-broadening processes and to other factors.
-For 1H NMR spectra, which are usually run with a spectral window of about 10-15 ppm, the chemical shift is reproducible to two figures to the right of the decimal point, if you use the default settings.
-Therefore, the 1H chemical shift of 8.327 ppm should be truncated to 8.33 ppm.
-For 13C NMR spectra, a chemical shift of 8.327 ppm usually should be truncated to 8.3 ppm because the spectral window is usually set to ~200 ppm.
-For heavier nuclei, spectral windows can be in the thousands of ppm and even further truncation/rounding may be necessary.
-In the case of line broadening processes such as exchange, knowledge of the line width at half height can be used to further limit the number of significant figures.
+For H NMR spectra, which are usually run with a spectral window of about 10-15 ppm, the chemical shift is reproducible to two figures to the right of the decimal point, if you use the default settings.
+Therefore, the H chemical shift of 8.327 ppm should be truncated to 8.33 ppm.
+For C NMR spectra, a chemical shift of 8.327 ppm usually should be truncated to 8.3 ppm because the spectral window is usually set to ~200 ppm.
+For heavier nuclei, spectral windows can be in the thousands of ppms and even further truncation/rounding may be necessary.
+In the case of line broadening processes such as exchange, knowledge of the linewidth at half height can be used to further limit the number of significant figures.
 Truncate/round the numbers in all parts of the report.
 Use of an internal reference signal, such as from the solvent in your sample, gives more accurate chemical shifts than using an external reference.
 The referencing method for all nuclei should be described in the Experimental section.

 - Single-crystal X-ray crystallography: Crystallographic measurements are usually followed by a number in parentheses, the estimated standard deviation (ESD).
 Make sure to report the ESDs of all distances and angles.
 Take ESDs into account when comparing two numbers.
 In X-ray crystallography, the rule of three ESDs is used.
 Two numbers are within experimental error if they are within three times the largest ESD.
 For example, the two bond distances 1.534(1) Å and 1.521(1) Å are different whereas 1.534(1) Å and 1.521(9) Å are experimentally identical.
-If you include a crystal structure in your report, also include the tables that are generated by the diffractometer software as an appendix.